The recognition of prior learning

 - Preparation and submission of the application

 In this stage, the applicant fills in an RPL application form.
-The application forms are available at the home page, as well as on paper from the RPL specialist.
+The application forms are available in study information system (SYS).

 The application must be filed with all evidence certifying the existence of the knowledge and skills acquired, i.e. self-analysis, subject syllabus, certificates/diplomas, etc.